sunny-4/Automatic-file-Organiser/README.md

 ## ✏ Author

-Made by Aniruddh reddy for learning and productivity.
+Made by Aniruddh Reddy for learning and productivity.